Join us for Family and Alumni/ae Weekend 2023!

 Meet at Hopson Cottage

-For more information, see the schedule for Friday at 4:00 pm.
-Gallery tours will also be offered at the start of each hour from 11 am to 3 pm.
+Self-guided tours of two exhibitions.
+For more information, see the schedule for Friday at 4 pm.
+Gallery tours will also be offered at the top of each hour from 11 am to 3 pm.
 The museum closes promptly at 5 pm.
 Space is limited; sign up at registration.

 Study Away Opportunities

 An overview of study away opportunities.
-Learn about Bard’s programs in New York City, Berlin, Bishkek and Vienna, Open Society University Network online courses and student mobility, tuition exchanges, the Global BA designation, and other options for international and foreign language study.
+Learn about Bard’s programs in New York City, Berlin, and Bishkek; study abroad programs via myriad tuition exchanges, including with our Open Society University Network partners; international online courses and the International BA designation; and options for foreign language study.
 This event will also be livestreamed.

 Olin Hall, Franklin W. Olin Humanities Building